faguil/RLCD-Evolution/README.md

 ## How to download data files

 The files in this repository are ready for use.
-Simply click 'Download,' and the file will be saved to your device.
+Simply click 'On the File' and you will be directed the file will be saved to your device.

 ## Index of data file contents